 These impressive machines have a wide range of functions and tasks in various industries and workshops.
 From heavy technique to art.
 They look like versions of drills and dental instruments.
 Once you know this, it’s time to go into detail and see what features you can expect and how best to use these tools.
 Let’s grind!

 - Angle grinders with a 90 degree wheel – designed to help you reach hard-to-reach places and corners, especially on steel structures.
-Angle grinders with a 90 degree grinding head are mainly used by welders and metalworkers.
+They are mainly used by welders and metalworkers.
 However, they are very useful in combination with circular polishing extensions.

-- 0 degree or linear grinders – in these models, the collet holder is positioned linearly directly behind the rotary chamber.
-Linear grinders can be mounted on small saws and are ideal for cutting hard metals.
+- 0 degree or linear grinders – an be mounted on small saws and are ideal for cutting hard metals.
 Unlike the 90-degree type, it is much easier to check, especially on smaller models, which brings us to the next topic.

 Inexperienced people tend to underestimate the effects of an air grinder, usually because of its size.
 Don’t be fooled.
 These machines are just as powerful, if not more powerful, than nail guns and air hammers.
 They’re even more dangerous because of the high speed.
 You cannot afford to hurt yourself or the environment, so always remember the safety tips for air tools and wear protective clothing.
 Among other things:

 - Heavy Duty Leather Body Apron – When it comes to working with heavy-duty tools and materials particularly doing welding, cutting and grinding work, you need the protection of a heavy-duty body apron.
 This apron is manufactured from split cow hide leather and features adjustable straps for a secure fit.
 The body apron protects your body and upper legs from cuts, scrapes, and other hazards.